Gabbers18/Graduate_Projects/Fall2023_Final_Project/Datasets/README.md

 ## Datasets - BDS I Final Project

 The dataset and data dictionary I used for this project can directly be found [here](https://osf.io/w9v28/) and within this repository.
+THe data directly dictionary identifies what each variable means within the dataset, itself.

 This data was collected independently by a 33-year old male doctoral student.
 Each row represents one day of data collection over the course of 900 days.